RyanMentley/frontiersofscience2/Planetary System Notes.md

 We are considering HTML5 Audio Tags, as they are widely supported and would likely be functional.

 Concerns of pre-loading and bandwidth overhead limitations need to be investigated.

 ---

-**Image Based Animation**

-May use a [jQuery Slideshow plugin]() as the basis for this engine.
-Depends on how far in we get versus how much time we have remaining.

-Math needs to be done based on mouse positions and

----